Skip to main content

 Here’s what buyers typically pay at closing:

-After helping families purchase homes near Legacy West and Southlake Town Square, I’ve found that buyers in premium school districts like Plano ISD and Carroll ISD often see higher title insurance costs due to elevated home values.
+Something I’ve noticed working with families near Legacy West and Southlake Town Square — buyers in premium school districts like Plano ISD and Carroll ISD often see higher title insurance costs simply because home values are elevated.
+It’s proportional, but that doesn’t make it any less surprising.

 The good news?
-Many of these costs are negotiable or can be offset through seller concessions, especially in a balanced market.
+Many of these costs are negotiable or can be offset through seller concessions, especially when the market isn’t red-hot.
+Don’t assume the number on that first estimate is final.

 How Much Do Sellers Pay in Closing Costs in DFW?

-Sellers in Dallas-Fort Worth typically pay 6-10% of the home’s sale price in closing costs.
-This includes realtor commissions, which represent the largest expense for most sellers.
+Sellers in Dallas-Fort Worth typically pay 6-10% of the sale price in closing costs.
+Yes, that’s more than buyers.
+The biggest chunk?
+Agent commissions.

 Major seller closing costs include: